- Do you need a biscuit joiner?

 - Tends to move around a bit during operation.

-- Dust collector clogs up too quickly.
+- The dust collector clogs up too quickly.

 #9 Cheapest DIY biscuit joiner